learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Check Your Work

-If you are able to open the "Google Chrome" application using "Spotlight Search", continue below.
+If you can open the "Google Chrome" application using "Spotlight Search", continue below.

 ## Install Visual Studio Code (VS Code) on Windows

 Visual Studio Code (VS Code) is the tool that you’ll use to edit your Ruby and JavaScript files.
-It is a text editor that provides some really useful extensions for developers.
+It is a text editor that provides some beneficial extensions for developers.
 One such tool is an integrated terminal!
 This means that you can edit your code and use your terminal in the same window.
 Follow the steps below to get both set up.

 ### Action Item